Senior Policy Advisor | Infrastructure and Environment

 • Work across MBIE on a mix of high-profile infrastructure and environment policy issues

-• Be part of high-performing team that has a supportive culture, focussed on giving people the opportunities they need to develop their career
+• Be part of a high-performing team that has a supportive culture, focused on giving people the opportunities they need to develop their career

 • Permanent Wellington-based position